minetest-edu/automata/README.md

     - re-factored to use voxelManip exclusively, eliminate unnecessary calls,
     - no reading from the map, most indexes and positions calculated by arithmetic
 - ability to add more generations to a finished pattern
+- easter egg: enter RAINBOW as the trail field and the patter trail will be colored wool
+- inactive cells now owned per-player (but any cell can be dug by anyone)

 ##New since v.0.0.6
 - fixed a bug when pausing patterns in manage tab